 - Smokeless tobacco products are banned from sale in Australia but may be imported for personal use (i.e. not for the purpose of supply) in an amount weighing not more than 1.5 kilograms.

-- For more information about the process for importing smokeless tobacco products and the cost of any import duty payable, contact the Department of Immigration and Border Protection.
+- For more information about the process for importing smokeless tobacco products and the cost of any import duty payable, contact the Australian Border Force.